 The area of analysis is the park.
-To assess the level of impact on employee and public health and safety for each alternative, the following types of information were used:
+To assess the level of impact to employee and public health and safety for each alternative, the following types of information were used:

-- Safety policies and guidelines - Results of air monitoring near the West Entrance in Yellowstone - Results of personal exposure and sound monitoring - Reports from employees and guides - Past and current avalanche analyses and the result of recent ORMA proceedings.
+- Safety policies and guidelines - Results of air monitoring near the west entrance in Yellowstone - · Results of personal exposure and sound monitoring - Reports from employees and guides - Past and current avalanche analyses and the result of recent ORMA proceedings.

-Overall impacts on health and safety, including impacts for avalanche control in the Sylvan Pass area of Yellowstone, are defined below.
-Because personal and occupational exposure to air quality and noise contaminants has been monitored in Yellowstone, the alternatives are compared qualitatively, using the monitoring data (Jensen and Meyer 2006; Spear, Hart, and Stephenson 2006; Radtke 2008, 2009).
+Overall impacts to health and safety, including impacts for avalanche control in the Sylvan Pass area of Yellowstone, are defined below.
+Because personal and occupational exposure to air quality and noise contaminants has been monitored in Yellowstone, the alternatives are compared qualitatively, using the monitored data (Jensen and Meyer 2006; Spear et al. 2006; Radtke 2008; Radtke 2009).